facethesunsea/Zadig/README.md

 ## What is Zadig

-Zadig is an open-source, distributed, cloud-native CD (Continuous Delivery) product designed for developers.
+Zadig11 is an open-source, distributed, cloud-native CD (Continuous Delivery) product designed for developers.
 Zadig not only provides high-availability CI/CD capabilities, but also provides cloud-native operating environments, supports developers' local debugging, parallel build and deployment of microservices, integration testing, etc. .

 Zadig is non-invasive, it does not exclude any of your existing development process.
 Instead it can easily integrate with Github/Gitlab, Jenkins and many other cloud vendors in a seamingless way.
 We strive for the 10x optimal developer experience with the lowest maintenance cost possible.